calkinsr2017/AWSGameLiftExampleProject/README.md

 1. Go Back into The ServerSDK file we downloaded and drag the GameLiftLocal folder to convientent location
 2. Command prompt and cd into GameLiftLocal
    - ` java -jar GameLiftLocal.jar -p 9080 ` If for some reason the java command doesnt work: https://github.com/julienvollering/MIAmaxent/issues/2
-   - this will start a aws cliant on port 9080.
-We can then go on to open up our packaged build.
+   - this will start a aws cliant on port 9080.(9081 if 9080 doesnt work) We can then go on to open up our packaged build.
 The command prompt will hang until you close it
      - you will notice that AWS is calling our call back functions in the project!! "onReportHealth received from /127.0.0.1:60333 with health status: healthy"
      - This process is gamelift running locally, hence the name.
 You should notice it is running on port: 7779.
 It calls health reports every 60 seconds and our local server responds back
 3. Open a new command prompt and cd into C:\Users\MPLEX\Documents\Unreal Projects\AWSGameLiftExampleProject\WindowsServer\GameLiftTutorial\Binaries\Win64